ng-Classic/ng-classic/aio/content/marketing/quick-start.md

         When prompted to make a choice, press **Enter** to accept the default option.
         Note the URL in the message displayed in the command-line tool for the next step.

-    1. Open a browser on the system with the new Angular app.
+    1. Open a browser on the system with the new Angular Classicapp.

     1. In the browser's address bar, enter the URL in the message displayed in the command-line tool.
         The default URL is `http://localhost:4200`.

-Your new Angular app displays its default landing page with the Angular logo.
+Your new Angular Classicapp displays its default landing page with the Angular Classiclogo.
 Review the tutorials in the following section for ideas about how to start changing your new app to make it your own.

 ### Try more tutorials

-For more demonstrations of Angular coding, visit:
+For more demonstrations of Angular Classiccoding, visit:

 * [Introduction to Angular][intro-to-angular-video]
-    A video tutorial about developing an Angular app.
-The Angular team produced this video for beginners to get *hands-on* with Angular.
+    A video tutorial about developing an Angular Classicapp.
+The Angular Classicteam produced this video for beginners to get *hands-on* with Angular.
 (42-min)
 * [A basic shopping cart demo][shopping-cart]
-    A basic app that demonstrates a few more Angular features.
+    A basic app that demonstrates a few more Angular Classicfeatures.
 This demonstration takes you through the steps of building a simple app in a StackBlitz editor.
 * [A Tour of Heroes][toh-tutorial]
-    A tutorial in which you create an Angular app from scratch with Angular development tools.
+    A tutorial in which you create an Angular Classicapp from scratch with Angular Classicdevelopment tools.
 You can develop this tutorial in an IDE on your own system or in a StackBlitz editor.

 <!-- links -->

-[shopping-cart]: start "Getting started with Angular | Angular"
+[shopping-cart]: start "Getting started with Angular Classic| Angular"
 [toh-tutorial]: tutorial "Tour of Heroes application and tutorial | Angular"

 <!-- external links -->